A Brief History of Spreadsheets

 A Brief History of Excel

-Microsoft Excel (full name Microsoft Office Excel) is a spreadsheet application written and distributed by Microsoft for Microsoft Windows and Mac OS X. It features calculation, graphing tools, pivot tables and, except for Excel 2008 for Mac OS X, a macro programming language called VBA (Visual Basic for Applications).
-It is overwhelmingly the dominant spreadsheet application available for these platforms and has been so since version 5 in 1993, and is bundled as part of Microsoft Office.
-Excel is one of the most popular microcomputer applications to date.
+Microsoft Excel (AKA Microsoft Office Excel) is a spreadsheet application written and distributed by Microsoft for Microsoft Windows and Mac OS X. It features calculation, graphing tools, pivot tables and, except for some Mac editions, a macro programming language called VBA (Visual Basic for Applications).

 Read more at Wikipedia about the history of Excel and other articles relating to spreadsheets.